Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/TASKS.md

 ### Operators
 * ONET-SOC code and title: 49-9062.00 - Medical Equipment Repairers
 * 5 most important tasks they carry out (provide the importance score, in Details):

-* 1. Inspect and test malfunctioning medical or related equipment, following manufacturers' specifications and using test and analysis instruments.
+ 1. Inspect and test malfunctioning medical or related equipment, following manufacturers' specifications and using test and analysis instruments.
 Importance:85

-* 2. Test or calibrate components or equipment, following manufacturers' manuals and troubleshooting techniques, using hand tools, power tools, or measuring devices.Importance: 84
+2. Test or calibrate components or equipment, following manufacturers' manuals and troubleshooting techniques, using hand tools, power tools, or measuring devices.Importance: 84

-* 3. Keep records of maintenance, repair, and required updates of equipment.
+3. Keep records of maintenance, repair, and required updates of equipment.
 Importance: 84

-* 4. Perform preventive maintenance or service, such as cleaning, lubricating, or adjusting equipment.
+4. Perform preventive maintenance or service, such as cleaning, lubricating, or adjusting equipment.
 Importance: 84

-* 5. Test, evaluate, and classify excess or in-use medical equipment and determine serviceability, condition, and disposition, in accordance with regulations.Importance: 83
+5. Test, evaluate, and classify excess or in-use medical equipment and determine serviceability, condition, and disposition, in accordance with regulations.Importance: 83

 * Is this job routine?
 Your judgment (0-10): 6
 * Is this job cognitive?
 Your judgment (0-10): 8

-* 5 most important skills they require to possess (provide the importance score, in Details):
+5 most important skills they require to possess (provide the importance score, in Details):

-* 1. Equipment Maintenance — Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.
+**1. Equipment Maintenance** — Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.
 Importance: 75

-* 2. Repairing — Repairing machines or systems using the needed tools.Importance:75
+**2. Repairing** — Repairing machines or systems using the needed tools.Importance:75

-* 3.Troubleshooting — Determining causes of operating errors and deciding what to do about it.Importance:75
+**3.Troubleshooting** — Determining causes of operating errors and deciding what to do about it.Importance:75

-* 4.Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.
+**4.Operation Monitoring** — Watching gauges, dials, or other indicators to make sure a machine is working properly.
 Importance: 60

-* 5. Quality Control Analysis — Conducting tests and inspections of products, services, or processes to evaluate quality or performance.
+**5. Quality Control Analysis** — Conducting tests and inspections of products, services, or processes to evaluate quality or performance.
 Importance: 60

-* 5 technology skills:
+ **5 technology skills**:

-* 1. Customer relationship management CRM software — SalesforceSee
-* 2 .Electronic mail software — Microsoft Outlook
+1. Customer relationship management CRM software — SalesforceSee 2 .Electronic mail software — Microsoft Outlook
-* 3. Facilities management software — Computerized maintenance management system CMMSSee
-* 4.Internet browser software — Web browser software
-* 5.Medical software — Medical equipment diagnostic software
+3. Facilities management software — Computerized maintenance management system CMMSSee 4.Internet browser software — Web browser software 5.Medical software — Medical equipment diagnostic software

-* Education:
+**Education**:
 * High school diploma or equivalent Help, Associate's degree, Post-secondary certificate

 * Wages:$23.69 hourly, $49,280 annual

 * Top industry:
 * Wholesale Trade (28% employed in this sector)
 * Health Care and Social Assistance (23%)